 - OSHA compliant pursuant to regulations 1910.23 and 1926.1053(B)(1).

 - Extremely easy, low-cost installation on flat or pitched roofs.

 - Tested and proven to provide excellent ladder security.

 - Coated steel plate – durable, rugged, recyclable.

-- Available in multiple colors – safety yellow, white, black, and dark brown.
+- Available in multiple colors – stainless steel, white, black, and dark brown.

 AN IDEAL SOLUTION

 The Best Choice for Your Buildings

 Why building owners and maintenance and safety managers should install LadderAnchor on their buildings—or specify it in contractor bids:

 - A simple, low-cost, maintenance-free way to reduce injuries and liability and meet ladder safety compliance requirements.